StrongKey/fido2/docs/Installation_Guide_Linux.md

 ## Removal

-To uninstall SKFS, run the following command from the folder where the distribution was extracted:
+To uninstall StrongKey FIDO Server, run the following command from the folder where the distribution was extracted:

     shell> sudo ./cleanup.sh